-Cost/benefit analysis
+Benefit/cost analysis

-The first and relatively straight-forward application of well-being research is to extend conventional cost-benefit analysis to include matters that have long been understood to be important, but have previously been relegated to footnotes.
-A recent policy evaluation by the Social Research and Demonstration Corporation (SRDC) illustrates the differences in methods and results when SWB research is used to augment cost/benefit analysis (Gyarmati et al, 2008).
+The first and relatively straight-forward application of well-being research is to extend conventional benefit-cost analysis to include matters that have long been understood to be important, but have previously been relegated to footnotes.
+A recent policy evaluation by the Social Research and Demonstration Corporation (SRDC) illustrates the differences in methods and results when SWB research is used to augment benefit/cost analysis (Gyarmati et al., 2008).
 The Community Employment Innovation Project (CEIP) transferred randomly chosen participants from income assistance (IA) or employment insurance (EI) to employment in community projects chosen and managed by five participating communities.
 For participating individuals, CEIP "led to longer-term increases in job quality, transferrable skills, social capital, volunteering, and small improvements in overall satisfaction with life.
 For communities, CEIP led to increases in organizational capacity, through the direct supply of organizational labour as well as increased volunteering by participants and board members, in addition to improvements in community-level social capital..."
-(Gyarmati et al 2008, p.
-94).
-In the benchmark cost/benefit analysis, the analysis included estimates of the values of most of these benefits, but excluded individual and community-level increases in social capital.
+(Gyarmati et al., 2008, p.
+93).
+In the benchmark benefit/cost analysis, the analysis included estimates of the values of most of these benefits, but excluded individual and community-level increases in social capital in order to achieve consistency with traditional benefit/cost methods where intangibles such as these are excluded.

-Adding SWB-based estimates of the additional social capital, and declines in hardship, for the individual participants significantly increased the cost/benefit ratios of CEIP.
+Adding SWB-based estimates of the additional social capital, and declines in hardship, for the individual participants significantly increased the benefit/cost ratios of CEIP.
 The total values of the estimated community-wide increases in trust and social linkages were far larger still, so much so that they were left in an appendix, reflecting their still-preliminary status.
-If more secure estimates can be made of continuing improvements in community-wide social capital, it is clear, from the CEIP and other analysis, that they have the potential for being a decisively important part of cost/benefit analysis.
-The SRDC analysis illustrates two important features the cost/benefit analysis will require if SWB data and research are to be made central to program design and selection.
+If more secure estimates can be made of continuing improvements in community-wide social capital, it is clear, from the CEIP and other analysis, that they have the potential for being a decisively important part of benefit/cost analysis.
+The SRDC analysis illustrates two important features the benefit/cost analysis will require if SWB data and research are to be made central to program design and selection.
 The first is the documentation of SWB among participants and their communities before and after changes in the policy environment.
 The second is an experimental design that enables project participants to be compared with otherwise-identical controls, coupled with some convincing way to establish benchmark communities to provide an assessment base for the community-wide consequences of different ways of designing and delivering policies.
 Both of these requirements, and especially that latter, will be much more easily achieved if governments adopt a more step-by-step experimental process in policy design, and if national statistical agencies develop data archives deep enough to provide a larger range of choices of benchmarks against which policy experiments can be assessed.